dhasumi/jr/README.md

 `-a STRING`, `--assign STRING`:
 Assigns the created ticket to a user other than yourself.
 The specified string must be a valid email address or username recognizable by `jira` command.
 The default assigner is the user themselves.

+`-r STRING`, `--report STRING`:
+Assigns the created ticket to a user other than yourself as a ticke reporter.
+The specified string must be a valid email address or username recognizable by `jira` command.
+The default reporter is the user themselves.

 `-y STRING`, `--priority STRING`:
 Sets the priority of the ticket. e.g. {Highest, High, Medium (default), Low, Lowest}